ZhianMai/Multi-threading-in-Java/README.md

 a blocking queue.

 Blocking queue has several implementations:
- - ArrayBlockingQueue: queue implemented by array.
+ - <i>ArrayBlockingQueue</i>: queue implemented by array.
 The order is FIFO.
 Size must be defined.

- - LinkedBlockingQueue: queue implemented by linked-list.
+ - <i>LinkedBlockingQueue</i>: queue implemented by linked-list.
 The order is FIFO.
 Size can be defined.
 If not, then the size is unlimited.

- - PriorityBlockingQueue: a priority queue that can take in comparator.
+ - <i>PriorityBlockingQueue</i>: a priority queue that can take in comparator.
 If no comparator is provided, then use the natural order of the elements.
 Size is unlimited.

- - DelayQueue: like a blocking queue.
+ - <i>DelayQueue</i>: like a blocking queue.
 Elements can dequeue only if their time is expired.
 It can be used in producer-consumer scenario.
    The elements stored in DelayQueue must implement Delayed interface.
 The element that will expire first will be dequeued first.
 It cannot dequeue unexpired elements.

- - SynchronousQueue: a queue with size 1.
+ - <i>SynchronousQueue</i>: a queue with size 1.
 This queue allows two threads exchange data thread-safely.
    - take(): if the queue has no data, then the caller will be waiting until data available.
    - poll(): like take(), but if no data available, then it returns null instead of waiting.